AndraIonescu/reproducing-schema-matching/README.md

 In the [experiments](experiments) folder, the [clustering_experiments](experiments/clustering_experiments.py) file contains the method to run the algorithm.
 It needs command line arguments such as:
 * the data folder - make a folder and add the data.
 You can add two or more **csv files** and the algorithm will cluster all the matching columns together
-* one thresholds - the threshold is used to discover the cutoff value (see the paper [1] for more details).
+* one threshold - the threshold is used to discover the cutoff value (see the paper [1] for more details).
 Typical values:
 0.1, 0.2, 0.3
-* number of quantiles - the more quantilse, the more precise the algorithm is.
+* number of quantiles - the more quantiles, the more precise the algorithm is.
 Typical values: 50, 100, 150, 256
 * a clear cache boolean - the algorithm caches the data.
 Typical value _True_

 ```